1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His aggressive stance was motivated by the global Anglo-French rivalry.

-88. Wellesley’s aggressive expansion policy was continued by:
+88. Wellesley’s aggressive expansion policy was continued by___________.

 A) Cornwallis